Sometimes our eyes want to eat more than our stomach can handle.

 If your ankles, knees or back does not allow you to lay back over a bolster use a folded-up chair against the wall and make sure it won’t slide away.
 I suggest to sit on some elevation such as a block or a book as this will ease off the pressure from your knees. .

 Whichever version you do sit up tall before laying back and extend the tailbone away from your waist to lengthen to lower back.
 Keep your knees either together or hip widths apart, a strap will assist.
 Use a rolled up blanket, towel or a small cushion to support the back of your head and neck.
 Once you established that you are comfortable in this pose stay in it for a few minutes.

 The food has to travel approx. 11 meters from entry to exit so the aim is to help the digestion process by pushing the food down.

 These poses lengthen the trunk, open the sides, twist, squeeze and massage the organs in the abdominal cavity and finally assist towards elimination.

-1. Stand in Tadasana (Mountain pose, standing tall) inhale and raise the arms in line with your shoulders, interlace the fingers and on the next inhalation raise the arms above your head (or you can hold the left wrist with the right hand) and come up on your toes.
+1 & 2: Stand in Tadasana (Mountain pose) which is the basic standing pose.
+Inhale and raise the arms in front of you in line with your shoulders.
+Interlace the fingers and on the next inhalation raise the arms above your head (or you can hold the left wrist with the right hand).
+Try coming up on your toes.
 Exhale lower the arms and bring the heels down. repeat a few times (4 to 8).